burt202/crud-list/notes.md

 ### To Do

-* update express, body-parser, gulp, gulp-util, marionette
+* update gulp, gulp-util, gulp-rename, marionette
-* introduce promises for mongo access
+* introduce promises where neccessary